Book Award Winners for books published in 2018:

 International Association for Jungian Studies (IAJS) Book Award

 This award is given in 2 categories: Best (1) Authored book, and (2) Edited book.
 These prizes are democratically voted upon by a book awards committee.
 Book awards are given annually and the recipients will be mailed award plaques.
-Call for nominations are made publicly in January of every year.
+Call for nominations are made public in January of every year.
 Both publishers and authors can nominate and send books to the awards committee for consideration for the prize.
 Finalists will be determined by the Spring and winners will be announced in late Fall of each year.

 International Journal of Jungian Studies (IJJS) Best Article of the Year